inugami-dev64/sadblog.xyz/articles/markdown/coreboot2.md

 ```

 This compilation takes a looong time (on my T420 it took about 2 - 3 hours), so grab yourself a cup of coffee and something to eat while it is compiling.
 After
-the toolchain is build you can compile the Coreboot rom using following command:
+the toolchain is built you can compile the Coreboot rom using following command:

 ```
 $ make -j<n>